-One unnamed industry expert remembers thinking “Who's this...
-To say ECM is dead?
-I've been in ECM for twenty years.
-[We’ve] talked about the "Death of ECM" since 2012.
-We always backed it up with "why"?
+One unnamed industry expert remembers thinking “Who’s this… To say Enterprise Content Management is dead?
+I’ve been in ECM for twenty years.
+[We’ve] talked about the “Death of ECM” since 2012.
+We always backed it up with “why”?
 There was no explanation here.”

 It is fair to say that 2017 had gotten off to a lively start.
 But why did Gartner feel the need to kill off a term that had been around for well over a decade, and why had the associated community reacted so vehemently?
 To find the answer to both of these we need to take a journey back in time.

 What Is ECM?

 If you’re reading this blog then the likelihood is that you have heard of enterprise content management system, or ECM.
 The term ECM was coined by AIIM in the early 2000s and was essentially a natural progression from the term “Document Management” that had presided in the 80s and 90s.

 AIIM defined ECM as “[…]the strategies, methods and tools used to capture, manage, store, preserve, and deliver content and documents related to organizational processes.”

 Pelz-Sharpe adds “[ECM is a] term from the early 00’s description a platform of content services ranging from records management, workflow, library services to document output.
 Few people ever used the full suite to full capacity but the term stuck.”

 The challenge was, the term stuck - within the industry.
 But honestly, it never really resonated with a lot of people within the business world.
 It seemed to not entirely do justice to what these folks were trying to do with their organizational information and documents.